Supermagnum/Tandberg/readme.md

 You can find the file here: https://inhale.ed.ntnu.no/tdv_5000_patch.zip or https://github.com/Supermagnum/Tandberg/blob/main/tdv_5000_patch.zip
 You need an 8051 burner and an unprogrammed chip, but quite a few EPROM programmers handle this just fine.

+Will only work with Tandberg-produced keyboards using Siemens-style switches (will NOT work with the later Cherry-OEM boards).

 -----------------